 New housing at Lakeside

 In the Master Plan, University housing will continue to be home to a large majority of graduate students.
-A new complex of apartments and townhouses, Lakeside Graduate Housing, will replace the former Hibben Magie Apartments built over 50 years ago.
-When completed, Lakeside will provide housing for more than 700 graduate students in 74 townhome units and 255 apartments.
+A new complex of apartments and townhouses, Lakeside Graduate Housing, has replaced the former Hibben Magie Apartments built over 50 years ago.
+Lakeside now provides housing for more than 700 graduate students in 74 townhome units and 255 apartments.

-The complex will feature a Commons Community Center with fitness facilities, a lounge, a computer cluster with printer, and a children's playroom.
-Outside, residents will enjoy grassy expanses, a patio for barbecuing, and basketball and volleyball courts.
-A multi-level garage with over 400 spaces will provide parking for residents.
+The complex features a Commons Community Center with a fitness room, a lounge, a computer cluster with printer, and a children's playroom.
+Outside, residents enjoy grassy expanses, a patio for barbecuing, and basketball and volleyball courts.
+A multi-level garage with over 500 spaces provides parking for residents.

-American Campus Communities of Austin, Texas is partnering with the University to develop Lakeside Graduate Housing.
+American Campus Communities of Austin, Texas is the devleoper and property manager of Lakeside Graduate Housing.

 The University plans to demolish the 70 year-old buildings at the Butler tract (bounded by Harrison Street, Hartley Avenue and Sycamore Road), after Lakeside is completed.
 Princeton has no immediate plans for construction at this site.

 Answers to your questions can be found on our Graduate Student Housing FAQ page.

 Graduate student housing occupancy